Tuesday, February 20, 2018

 Tyranny of time – why learning often wastes time...

-Our learning world, at all levels, in schools, HE and the workplace, including offline and online learning, suffer from one obsession that leads to massive waste and low productivity – an obsession with time.
-In here Covid times, we would be well advised not to carry over our bad timetabling habits into the online world.
+Our learning world, at all levels, in schools, HE and the workplace, including offline and online learning, suffers from one obsession that leads to massive waste and low productivity – an obsession with time. timetabling habits into the online world.

 The metrics almost universally cost ‘teaching and learning’ like sausages…. by the pound/kilo - face time, contact time, fixed length courses, and hour of learner time in online learning.
 All are metrics that work against efficient delivery.
 The tyranny time is the disease that disables the learning world and by altering how we see 'learning time, a lot of time, money and wasted effort by teachers and learners could be saved.